roman-milk/roman-milk.github.io/sis-in-law-incentives.md

  "Go on.
 You know you want to.
 I want you to.
 And you KNOW he wants you to."
 Dawn told her.

  Holly made a decision I swear she never would have made just a few weeks earlier.
 She slowly dropped to her knees in front of me, and eased my boxers down, releasing my fully charged staff to the light of day.
-Report_Story #2